adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/08-sessions.md

   ```

 ![](https://res.cloudinary.com/adonis-js/image/upload/q_100/v1582442759/adonisjs.com/session-language-change.gif)

-## Session Storage
-AdonisJS offers multiple backend storage options for storing session data.
-It includes

-- **Cookies (default)** are great when you are not storing multi megabytes of data.
-Cookies are signed by default and hence there is no concern of data security.
-- **File System** can be used to keep the sessions data on the server side.
-However, horizontally scaling and sharing sessions is impossible.
-Also there can be data loss, when code is running inside containers, like Docker.
-- **Redis** is the best of both.
-You can store large chunks of data and also share it across multiple servers.

-You can configure the session storage by choosing between one of the available session drivers.
-They are:

-- `cookie`
-- `file`
-- `redis`

 ## Flash Messages
 The session flash messages are cleared with each request.
 This means, you can use them for passing data between two requests for things like displaying **error and success messages**.